fredzzhang/hicodet/README.md

 - [x] [Fine-tuning object detectors](https://github.com/fredzzhang/hicodet/tree/main/detections#fine-tune-the-detector-on-hico-det)

 ## Installation Instructions
+1. Download the repo with `git clone https://github.com/fredzzhang/hicodet.git`
-1. Download the [HICO-DET dataset](https://drive.google.com/open?id=1QZcJmGVlF9f4h-XLWe9Gkmnmj2z1gSnk) and decompress it at the root directory of the repo
+2. Download the [HICO-DET dataset](https://drive.google.com/open?id=1QZcJmGVlF9f4h-XLWe9Gkmnmj2z1gSnk) and decompress it to the root directory of the repo
-2. Install the lightweight deep learning library [Pocket](https://github.com/fredzzhang/pocket)
+3. Install the lightweight deep learning library [Pocket](https://github.com/fredzzhang/pocket)
-3. You are good to go!
+4. Make sure the environment you created for Pocket is activated.
+You are good to go!

 ## License